 On December 1, 2023, the Company announced that the Bank and EU entered into an Asset Purchase Agreement with World Insurance Associates, LLC ("World") pursuant to which EU sold substantially all of its assets to World for a purchase price of \$30.5 million cash plus possible additional earn-out payments.
-The sale of assets was completed on December 8, 2023 and resulted in a pre-tax gain of \$24.6 million.
-Assets remaining in the EU subsidiary at December 31, 2023 consisted primarily of cash received from the sale of assets.
-The EU subsidiary will be dissolved with the remaining assets and liabilities being transferred to the Bank during 2024.
+The sale of assets was completed on December 8, 2023 and resulted in an initial pre-tax gain of \$24.6 million.
+During 2024, the Company recognized an additional gain of \$138,000 following the final settlement of all liabilities and an earn-out payment of \$708,000.
+Assets remaining in the EU subsidiary at

+December 31, 2024 consisted primarily of cash received from the sale of assets.
+The Bank intends to merge EU into the Bank during 2025.